neilchauhan2/Learn-JavaScript/JS_filter.md

 });
 ```
 * ```filteredArray``` - The filtered array, which is returned
-* ```arrayToFilter``` - The array which runs the filter function on each element
+* ```arrayToFilter``` - The array, which runs the filter function on each element
 * ```value``` - The current entry of the array
 * ```index``` - The current index of the array entry
 * ```array``` - The original array

 ## Example
-Here is a example of how to use a filter function
+Here is an example of how to use a filter function:

 ```
 let arrayToFilter = [1,4,12,13];